mihaelpuljak/one-click-hugo-cms/site/content/values/_index.md

   - heading: 'Mixed reality '
     imageUrl: /img/snowout.jpg
     text: >-
-      Mixed reality as it meant to be.
-Explore glaciers paths with Revisum Port providing slice of the distant reality.
-Don't get  surprised with few flurries find it's way right into your own reality.
-Explore full 360 remote Gusev Crater on Mars using data gathered from NASA probes.
-Use hands to write something on the Mars ground, hear original Mars winds recorded by Insight NASA probe currently on Mars.
-Or explore top of the mountain near the Adriatic coast.
+      Explore glaciers in full 360 view in the middle of your room Some of the flurries find it's way right into your own reality.
   - heading: Eyesight triggered hints
     imageUrl: /img/hints.gif
     text: >-